magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-46404-admin-user-cannot-log-in-after-upgrading-to-2.4.4.md

 ---
 title: "ACSD-46404: Admin user cannot log in after upgrading to 2.4.4"
-labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.19,admin user,login,upgrade,Admin Panel,2.4.1,2.4.1-p1
+labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.19,admin user,login,upgrade,Admin Panel,2.4.4,2.4.4-p1
 ---

 The ACSD-46404 patch solves the issue where an admin user cannot log in after upgrading to 2.4.4.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.19 is installed.
 The patch ID is ACSD-46404.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+Please note that the issue was fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions